Grigory Potemkin: Death

 Potemkin was embalmed, and a funeral was held for him in Iași.
 Eight days after his death, he was buried.
-Catherine was distraught and ordered social life in St. Petersburg be put on hold.
+Catherine was distraught and ordered social life in Saint Petersburg be put on hold.
 Derzhavin's ode Waterfall lamented Potemkin's death.
 Likewise many in the military establishment had looked upon Potemkin as a father figure and were especially saddened by his demise.
 Polish contemporary Stanisław Małachowski claimed that Aleksandra von Engelhardt, a niece of Potemkin's and the wife of Franciszek Ksawery Branicki, a magnate and prominent leader of the Targowica Confederation, worried for the fate of Poland after the death of the man who had planned to revitalise the Polish state with himself as its new head.

 Potemkin had used the state treasury as a personal bank, preventing the resolution of his financial affairs to this day.
 Catherine purchased the Tauride Palace and his art collection from his estate, and paid off his debts.
 Consequently, he left a relative fortune.

 Catherine's son Paul, who succeeded to the throne in 1796, attempted to undo as many of Potemkin's reforms as possible.
 The Tauride Palace was turned into a barracks, and the city of Gregoripol, which had been named in Potemkin's honor, was renamed.

 Potemkin's grave survived a destruction order issued by Paul and was eventually displayed by the Bolsheviks.
 His remains appeared to lie in his tomb at St. Catherine's Cathedral in Kherson.
 The exact whereabouts of some of his internal organs, including his heart and brain first kept at Golia Monastery in Iași, remain unknown.
 Pro-Russian officials during the Russian invasion of Ukraine said that his remains were taken from his tomb and transported to Russia.
 This was the ninth time that Potemkin's remains were moved.